JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 * update your packages as found and needed, and
 * clean out any old unused packages no longer installed after updating.

-You can still update manually, but now you can relax a bit knowing your system will be updated automatically on a weekly basis.
+⚠️ Note: you'll still need to manually update your Bitcoin Core and LND clients.

 ### Bonus: Auto-Update w/ IFTTT Notification
 If you want to be notified when your system is updated and whether it was successful or not, use this script instead of the one above.